Last updated: January 27, 2021

 - Artist Updates: Throughout this process, and from day one of mandated cancellations, we’ve worked diligently with unions and artists to honor compensation for cancelled contracts to the best of our ability, and we continue to remain in communication with all parties about how to balance the desire for work and the safety of our musicians and artists.

 - Staff Updates: In November, 2019 we began implementation of core focus areas of our strategic plan, and aligned our staffing structure in support of our goals—in some cases eliminating or redefining roles.
-As a result of our 19/20 season cancellations, we proceeded with additional staffing reductions in March.
+As a result of our 19/20 season cancellations, we proceeded with additional staffing reductions in March, as well as in January of 2021.

 - We applied for the federal Payroll Protection Program, and received funding in April, 2020.
 This funding has enabled us to partially honor our commitments to artists, unions, and administrative staff without dipping into our endowment.